czarpino/czarpino.github.io/_posts/2015-6-8-open-git-branching-model.md

 # Branches

-Git's **cheap-local-branching** model has allowed for a diverse number of possible branching models.
+Git's *cheap-local-branching* has allowed for a diverse number of possible branching models.
 There are 4 distinct types of branches in this model, each with a different purpose and life-cycle.

 ## Issue branch